-William Godwin specialises in commercial and technology and construction law, often with a cross border element, and international arbitration.
-He is an arbitration panel member of several international arbitration panels and acts as adjudicator.
-A graduate of University College London (first class) and Oxford University (DPhil), William is legal member of the FIDIC Updates Task Group for the 2nd edition of the construction contracts.
+William Godwin QC specialises in commercial and technology and construction law, often with a cross border element, and international arbitration.
+A graduate of University College London (first class) and Oxford University (DPhil), he is an arbitration panel member of several international arbitration panels and acts as adjudicator.

 Wide range of commercial/contractual disputes.
 Recent work includes advising in a major shareholder action in the Chancery Division and appearing in a major Commercial Court action arising from a debt push down following a private equity buy-out and restructuring of two large German industrial groups; the trial bristled with issues, including conflict of laws, German company law, Mexican tax law and valuation of companies.
 Other work includes appearing in a Hong Kong International Arbitration Centre hearing for a large Chinese pharmaceutical company in claims arising from a share sale agreement; and advising in complex interrelated proceedings in several jurisdictions concerning Russian parties and covering cross border tracing claims, trusts, partnerships and joint ventures.

 Substantial experience of insurance issues and professional indemnity/liability issues in a commercial and construction law context.
 Work includes appearing for the policy-holder accountants against insurers in the landmark decision in HLB Kidsons v Lloyds Underwriters and Others Lloyds Rep IR 8 concerning coverage and notification provisions in standard form professional indemnity policies and acting in related professional negligence proceedings against insurance brokers and solicitors.